FruitbatFactory/100-Orange-Juice/README.md

 - I have a problem with my save data, how to fix it?
   - Check the [Guideline on how to deal with save related problems](https://github.com/FruitbatFactory/100-Orange-Juice/blob/main/help/save-guide.md)
 - I'm having a red screen saying I might have installed some kind of DRM bypass!
   - Delete the files it points out to you, and you should be fine.
-If you think the pointed files are valid and you have a reason, please report to us as false positive.
+If you think the pointed files are valid and you have a reason, please report to us as a false positive.